Robust high-fidelity DFT study of the lithium-graphite phase diagram: Results

 \section{Results}

 The formation enthalpies for 32 structures have been calculated using DFT as per the procedure described in the Methods section.
-Table II in the Appendix provides the different kind of interactions, the exact Li$_x$C$_6$ phase, the lattice constants for each for each of the structures, the stage number and the formation enthalpy for the 32 structures considered.
+Table I in the S.I. provides the different kind of interactions, the exact Li$_x$C$_6$ phase, the lattice constants for each of the structures, the stage number for the 32 structures considered.
+The ZPE is added later in the phonon contribution to enthalpy.

-The in-plane lattice constant $a$ increases slightly upon Li intercalation.
-However, out-of-plane lattice constant, $c$, which is the distance between adjacent graphene sheets significantly increases upon Li intercalation to a maximum increase of 11.16$\%$ upon full intercalation.
-It is worth pointing out that $c$ is more strongly dependent on the stage number of Li$_x$C$_6$ than the filling fraction, $x$.
-A plot of $c$ as a function of the stage is shown in Fig. \ref{cvs}.
-This implies that the upon intercalation, the Li is weakening the vdW interactions between the graphene planes.
-It is also worth highlighting that this plot shows that the weakening effect is non-linear and hence a simple constant vdW correction as assumed by Persson {\it et al.}\cite{persson2010thermodynamic} is prone to errors.
+The in-plane lattice constant $a$ increases slightly upon lithium intercalation.
+However, out-of-plane lattice constant, $c$, which is the distance between adjacent graphene sheets significantly increases upon lithium intercalation to a maximum increase of 10.8$\%$ upon full intercalation. $c$ is more strongly dependent on the stage number of Li$_x$C$_6$, rather than the filling fraction, $x$.
+A plot of $c$ as a function of the stage is shown in Fig. \ref{cvs} and agrees very well with experiments by Dahn et al.\cite{dahn1990suppression} This implies that the upon intercalation, the Li is weakening the vdW interactions between the graphene planes.
+This plot shows that the weakening effect is non-linear and hence, a constant vdW correction as assumed by Persson {\it et al.}\cite{persson2010thermodynamic} may be prone to errors.

-Using the kind of interactions involved in each structure along with its formation energy, we determined the interaction coefficients for the cluster expansions for stage 1 and stage n $\geq$ 2.
-We use the least squares optimization method to evaluate the interaction coefficients.
-The maximum error for the fit for stage 1 cluster expansion is 0.047 eV and for stage n $\geq$ 2 cluster expansion is 0.05 eV.
-These error are maximum deviations of the cluster expansion model from the DFT energies after performing the least squares method analysis to determine cluster expansion coefficients using MATLAB software.
+Using the kind of interactions involved in each structure along with its formation energy, we determined the interaction coefficients for the Ising model for stage 1 and stage n $\geq$ 2.
+We use the least squares regression method to evaluate the interaction coefficients.
+The maximum error for the fit for stage 1 Ising model is 0.015 eV and for stage n $\geq$ 2 Ising model is 0.013 eV.
+These errors are maximum deviations of the Ising model from the DFT energies after performing the least squares method analysis to determine Ising model coefficients using MATLAB software.
 The evaluated interaction coefficients are shown in Table I.